 Here is the newest Machine-Aided Close Listening tool, this one demonstrating a comparative approach to studying the relationship between multiple performances of the same poem.

-I have the privilege to meet with Digital Humanities scholars from around the world and give a talk on DH methods for studying the multiplicity of a poetic recording.
+I had the privilege to meet with Digital Humanities scholars from around the world and give a talk on DH methods for studying poetry audio.
 See more about the conference here.

 MITH Digital Dialogue